Skip to content

 Can I keep Shopware and add Pitlane?

-Yes — that's the most common setup.
-Export your Shopware customer list as CSV, upload it to Pitlane, and Pitlane handles reviews, follow-ups, win-backs, and AI drafting while Shopware runs the shop floor.
+Yes.
+That's the second-most-common setup, after switching entirely.
+Export your Shopware customer list as CSV, upload it to Pitlane, and Pitlane handles reviews, follow-ups, win-backs, declined-work recovery, and AI drafting while Shopware keeps running parts/labor/ROs.

 Does Pitlane have parts catalogs and labor guides?